satra/NiPyPe-Paper/nipype_paper.rst

 knowledge of neuroimaging analysis algorithms is limited to few individuals.

-We addressed these issues by creating NiPyPE, an open-source, community-developed initiative under the umbrella of NiPy.
-NiPyPE, solves these issues by providing a uniform interface to existing neuroimaging software and by facilitating interaction between these packages within workflows.
-NiPyPE provides an environment that encourages interactive exploration of algorithms from different packages (e.g., SPM, FSL), eases the design of workflows within and between packages, and reduces the learning curve necessary to use different packages.
-NiPyPE is addressing limitations of existing pipeline systems and creating a collaborative platform for neuroimaging software development in Python, a high-level scientific computing language.
+We addressed these issues by creating NiPyPe, an open-source, community-developed initiative under the umbrella of NiPy.
+NiPyPe, solves these issues by providing a uniform interface to existing neuroimaging software and by facilitating interaction between these packages within workflows.
+NiPyPe provides an environment that encourages interactive exploration of algorithms from different packages (e.g., SPM, FSL), eases the design of workflows within and between packages, and reduces the learning curve necessary to use different packages.
+NiPyPe is addressing limitations of existing pipeline systems and creating a collaborative platform for neuroimaging software development in Python, a high-level scientific computing language.